Water Tower Place: History

 The Rouse Company acquired the center in 2002 during the breakup of the then Dutch-owned Urban Shopping Centers.
 In 2008, a 3-story American Girl Store replaced Lord & Taylor, which closed in spring of 2007.

 Oprah Winfrey acquired four condominium units in the building.
 The condos were sold in 2015 and 2016 for slightly more than what she paid.

 On August 14, 2020, WGN-TV announced Macy's would be leaving, although they declined to give a comment.
 Then in September 2020, Macy's reopened their store and all operations will continue.
 On January 5, 2021, it was announced that Macy's would be closing as part of a plan to close 46 stores nationwide.
 The store officially closed its doors on March 21, 2021.
-This was a part of the early 2021 downsizing by Macy's Inc.
+This was a part of the early 2021 downsizing by Macy's, Inc.

-In 2022, Brookfield Property Partners turned the building over to their lender, MetLife Investment Management, due to numerous retail vacancies following the closing of Macy's, the impact of the COVID-19 pandemic, and increasing crime along the Magnificent Mile.
+In 2022, Brookfield Properties turned the building over to their lender, MetLife Investment Management, due to numerous retail vacancies following the closing of Macy's, the impact of the COVID-19 pandemic, and increasing crime along the Magnificent Mile.

 In October 2023, it was reported that the top five floors of the shopping mall were for sale, for conversion to office space.
 MetLife plans to downsize the mall, which suffers from significant vacancies, to only the first three floors of the podium structure.

+In April 2026, Water Tower Place announced a $170 million overhaul of the property.
+The redevelopment will refresh the building facade along Michigan Avenue, overhaul the ground floor for new retail space, and reconfigure upper levels of the tower for flexible commercial and medical real estate.